 Crafts and Events

-Many artists and craftspeople have chosen the area as their home, as you might expect in such a beautiful area - many are open to visits in their Studios, and there are several craft shops and Galleries that stock local arts and crafts, such as the Makers Mark in Newcastle Emlyn, and Pendre Arts Gallery and cafe in Cardigan.
+Many artists and craftspeople have chosen West Wales as their home, as you might expect in such a beautiful area - many are open to visits in their Studios, and there are several craft shops and Galleries that stock local arts and crafts, such as the Makers Mark in Newcastle Emlyn, and Pendre Arts Gallery and cafe in Cardigan.

-However, a large proportion of regular visitors to the Teifi Valley come just for the peace and quiet, the stunning scenery, the tranquility, (mobile phone signals are at best patchy!) - the space to simply be, to be able to think clearly, to rediscover the real you - away from the noise and stresses of everyday life.
+However, a large proportion of regular visitors to the Teifi Valley come just for the peace and quiet, the stunning scenery, the tranquility - the space to simply be, to be able to think clearly, to rediscover the real you - away from the noise and stresses of everyday life.